jjmojojjmojo/jjmojojjmojo.github.io/_build/content/pages/about.rst

 My name is Josh Johnson.
 I've been involved in tech professionally since 1999, and had my fair share of dabbling prior to that.

 I have extensive experience with programming (Python, PHP, Perl, Javascript, Clojure), particularly web programming, systems automation, systems engineering, development and deployment pipelines (aka DevOps) and general technology.

 I really enjoy programming.
-I am a big fan functional paradigms, but embraced OOP very early on in my journey, so it's second nature.
+I am a big fan of functional paradigms, but embraced OOP very early on in my journey, so it's second nature.

 I'm big on aesthetics.
 My style tends to be minimalistic, but I like colors and patterns.
 When it comes to my work, I know how to make things look nice.
 I am comfortable with creative tools.
 I'm well versed with commercial and open-source tools (I know most of the Adobe suite well, can do great things with MS Office, but I also know The Gimp, Inkscape, and LibreOffice).